Workplace Giving / Regular Giving

-Our take on Workplace Giving is Regular Giving or the Give1 Campaign.
+- Our take on Workplace Giving is Regular Giving or you can check out our Give1 Campaign.

-It’s simple a yearly, monthly or weekly deduction from your nominated debit or credit card, PayPal or bank account.
+- It’s simply a yearly, monthly or weekly deduction from your nominated debit or credit card, PayPal or bank account.

 Is it different from Workplace Giving?

 It’s just like Workplace Giving, only slightly different!
-With regular giving, you claim your tax deduction at the end of the financial year, and it is connected to your nominated bank account.
+With regular giving, you claim your tax deduction at the end of the financial year, and it is connected to your nominated bank account or credit card.
 With workplace giving, your donation is pre-tax, therefore lowering your taxable income each pay cycle.
 However, workplace giving is generally set up with your employer at the time, so your contribution may not continue on to your next employer.

 At the end of the year, both models have exactly the same benefit to you and TLC for Kids.